MM120-i/MS-DOS_Operating-System/README.md

 # DOS-Clone-From-Scratch

-A minimalist MS-DOS-inspired operating system built entirely in C, from first principles, with zero standard libraries, zero virtual machines, and maximum curiosity.
+A minimalist MS-DOS-inspired operating system built entirely in C, from first principles, with zero standard libraries, zero virtual machines, and curiosity.

 ##  What even is this?